PavanRangani/docs/docs/prd/legal-entities/individual.md

 ### UX Rule
 - It is a dropdown of `G1 to G6`.
+- Applicable only for Individual and Additional Family Member.
 - In future, if user wants to add more generation then we can do that from the front end code base.
   - Notes: This should be a configurable variable in the frontend code base.
 So then in future, we want to extend this dropdown to G10, we just need to update this variable and it will show options form G1 to G10 without any codechange.
 - When individual is added to any Joint or any other Individual's family member, shows Generation field as disabled.
 On hover, shows tooltip message.